 Set Animated And Video Wallpapers For Your Linux Desktop

 I always love to see my Linux Desktop with beautiful and Elegant wallpapers.
-That’s why I am obsessed with finding new desktop wallpaper changer applications such as WallpaperDownloader, and BG-Changer etc. However, those tools are only for setting pictures as wallpapers.
+I already have tried some desktop wallpaper changer applications such as WallpaperDownloader, and BG-Changer etc. However, those tools are only for setting pictures as wallpapers.
 Today, I stumbled upon yet another tool to beautify my Linux desktop.
 Meet Komorebi, a free and open source desktop manager.
 It allows you to set animated and video wallpapers for your Linux desktop.
-It also allows you to create your own video and animated wallpapers and set them as well.
+You can also create your own video and animated wallpapers and set them as well.

 Komorebi uses Clutter for its core.
 Clutter is an open source software library for creating fast, compelling, portable, and dynamic graphical user interfaces.
 It provides beautiful, smooth, and fast animations.
 In this brief tutorial, let us see how to install and use Komorebi in Ubuntu.